A Spatiotemporal Perspective on Dynamical Computation in Neural Information Processing Systems

-Finally, we argue that even state-of-the-art non-recurrent architectures can be interpreted in this way.
-Specifically, the autoregressive loop of generative Transformer architectures \cite{NIPS2017_3f5ee243} can be seen as instantiating a traveling wave which propagates backwards in time.
+Finally, we argue that even the autoregressive loop of generative Transformer architectures\cite{NIPS2017_3f5ee243} can be seen as instantiating a traveling wave which propagates backwards in time.
 As elaborated by Muller et al. (2024)\cite{muller2024transformers}, there is a clear connection between the extended `context' of a Transformer and the wave-field based memory seen in the aforementioned wave-RNNs\cite{wrnn}.
-At a high level, Transformers operate on entire sequences at once (often called a context), allowing them to learn long-range correlations by directly comparing elements of a sequence at different timesteps though a mechanism referred to as attention.
+At a high level, Transformers operate on entire sequences at once (often called a context), allowing them to learn long-range correlations by directly comparing elements of a sequence at different timesteps through a mechanism referred to as attention.
 In recurrent neural networks (such as the brain), however, there is no such explicit memory storage system, and therefore the fixed-size hidden state must be leveraged in order to store incoming inputs to allow for later cross-time comparisons.
 Muller et al. argue that traveling waves may serve exactly this `context' purpose.
 Karuvally et al. (2024)\cite{karuvally2024hidden} have further formalized this connection mathematically by showing that autoregressive Transformers may equivalently be viewed as wave-based models with the Transformer network itself operating as a non-linear boundary condition operating on the wave-field.

-Overall, we believe these results hint at what may be a convergent evolution of artificial and natural neural networks.
-We present these models as a demonstration of the potential of our proposed spacetime perspective as a unifying conceptual framework which may help to interpret these findings and present a road map for promising directions of future research.
+Overall, we believe these results point toward a functional convergence of artificial and biological neural networks.
+We present these models as a demonstration of the potential of our proposed perspective as a unifying conceptual framework, formalized by the language of equivariant neural network theory, which may help to interpret these findings and present a road map for promising directions of future research.